Stalking Panthers

 The next four lamps look very similar to each other.
 All of these lamps share common features: indented thighs and geometric/segmented forelegs.
 The distinguishing features between these panthers are not readily apparent, and require close inspection.
 Check out the Panther Comparator to compare these similar panthers!

-This is the only stalking panther to have a dugout, instead of a cutout for the light bulb.
-This make it easy to identify.
+This is the only stalking panther (without a planter on its back) to have a dugout, instead of a cutout for the light bulb.
+This makes it easy to identify.
 These are not difficult to find.
 Black seems to be the most common color for these.

 The Tired Panther (nickname)